PauloMartin90/TheTraveler3649/README.md

 Our discord sever: https://discord.gg/7WPcv6HPTa

 # Timeline of u/TheTraveler3649
-`May 8 03:07:54 2014 UTC` The reddit account [u/TheTraveler3649](https://old.reddit.com/user/TheTraveler3649) is created.
+`May 8 03:07:54 2014 UTC` the reddit account [u/TheTraveler3649](https://old.reddit.com/user/TheTraveler3649) is created.

-`May 8 03:22:26 2014 UTC` The subreddit [r/TrueHistoryOfEarth](https://old.reddit.com/r/TrueHistoryOfEarth) is created.
+`May 8 03:22:26 2014 UTC` the subreddit [r/TrueHistoryOfEarth](https://old.reddit.com/r/TrueHistoryOfEarth) is created.

 `May 8 02:23:15 2014 UTC` posts and then deletes post on r/TrueHistoryOfEarth, ["How the dinosaurs really went extinct."](http://old.reddit.com/r/TrueHistoryOfEarth/comments/250g53/how_the_dinosaurs_really_went_extinct/).